 - Eastern Cooperative Oncology Group (ECOG) status of 0 to 1

 - Negative β-human chorionic gonadotropin (hCG) pregnancy test for premenopausal women of reproductive capacity (those who are biologically capable of having children) and for women less than 12 months after menopause.
 [Women are considered postmenopausal if they are ≥12 months without menses, in the absence of endocrine or anti-endocrine therapies.]

 - .
 Women of childbearing potential must agree and commit to the use of a highly effective non-hormonal method of contraception, ie, intrauterine device, bilateral tubal ligation, vasectomized partner, or abstinence (only when it is the preferred lifestyle of the patient), from the time of informed consent until 28 days after the last dose of the investigational products.
-Men and their female partners of childbearing potential must agree and commit to use a highly effective method of contraception (ie,any of the above methods or hormonal contraception associated with inhibition of ovulation) while on treatment and for 3 months after last dose of investigational products
+Man (male patient) with female partner of childbearing potential must agree and commit to use condom and the female partner must agree and commit to use a highly effective method of contraception (ie, any of the above methods, or for females, hormonal contraception associated with inhibition of ovulation) while on treatment and for 3 months after last dose of investigational products.

 - .
 Recovery (ie, to Grade 1 or baseline) from all clinically significant AEs related to prior therapies (excluding alopecia, neuropathy, and nail changes)

 - .
 Provide written, informed consent to participate in the study and follow the study procedures

 - Clinical or radiologic evidence of local or regional recurrence of disease or metastatic disease prior to or at the time of study entry

 - Currently receiving chemotherapy, radiation therapy, immunotherapy, or biotherapy for breast cancer